electricimp/Wiznet_5500/README.md

 ### close(*[callback]*) ###

 This method closes the connection on a socket then fires the supplied callback on completion of all stages of disconnection.
-This callback takes no parameters.
+This callback has no parameters.

 #### Example ####